First Identification of a CMB Lensing Signal Produced by $1.5$ Million Galaxies at $z\sim$4: Constraints on Matter Density Fluctuations at High Redshift: Discussions

 We constrain the cosmological parameters $\Omega_{{\rm m}0}$ and $\sigma_8$ by simultaneously fitting the large scale clustering and lensing signal, while the other cosmological parameters are fixed to the \planck cosmology \cite{PlanckCosmology2018}.
 We model the lensing signal in the same manner as the modeling procedures described in the previous section with the following modifications.
 For the convergence profile of LBGs, we use only the 2-halo term and vary $b$ as a fitting parameter.
 We also vary $\Omega_{{\rm m}0}$ and $A_s$ on which the linear power spectrum depends.
 Both 1-halo and 2-halo term in the lensing signal from contaminating galaxies are fixed.
 We model the observed clustering signal as $\omega_{\rm tot}(\theta)=(1-f_{\rm cont})^2\omega_{\rm LBG}(\theta)$, where $\omega_{\rm LBG}(\theta)$ is the clustering signal from LBGs.
 Note that we ignore the contamination signal for clustering signal because it is suppressed by $f_{\rm cont}^2\sim0.06$.
 The projected clustering signal pf LBGs is modeled as $\omega_{\rm LBG}(\theta)=\int dz N^2(z)(dr/dz)^{-1}\int dk (k/2\pi)b^2P_{\rm mm}(k,z;\Omega_{{\rm m}0}, A_s)\\J_0(r(z)\theta k)$, where $N(z)$ is the normalized redshift distribution of galaxies taken from \cite{Ono2018}.

 We perform an MCMC analysis with flat priors, $\Omega_{\rm m,0} \in [0.01, 0.95]$, $\ln 10^{10}A_s \in [0.1, 5.0]$, and $b \in [0.1, 30]$.
 Fig.~\ref{fig:cosmological_constraint} shows constraints on these parameters for the combined lensing and clustering results, together with constraints based on the lensing or clustering results alone.
-Since $\sigma_8$ and $b$ degenerate in a different manner for lensing and clustering at small $b$, the combination of lensing and clustering probes improves the constraint on $\sigma_8$, yielding $\sigma_8 = 0.48^{+0.24}_{-0.22}$ and $b = 6.6^{+4.9}_{-4.4}$ (68\% credible level).
-Although it is known that there is a strong degeneracy between $\Omega_{{\rm m}0}$ and $\sigma_8$ in a combined analysis of lensing and clustering \cite[e.g.,][]{More:2015, DES:2018, Heymans:2021}, the degeneracy appears moderate in our results, due to the low signal-to-noise ratios of our measurements.
+Since $\sigma_8$ and $b$ degenerate in a different manner for lensing and clustering at small $b$, the combination of lensing and clustering probes improves the constraint on $\sigma_8$, yielding $\sigma_8 = 0.46^{+0.25}_{-0.20}$ and $b = 6.5^{+5.2}_{-4.2}$ (68\% credible level).
+Although it is known that there is a strong degeneracy between $\Omega_{{\rm m}0}$ and $\sigma_8$ in a combined analysis of lensing and clustering \cite[e.g.,][]{More:2015, DES:2018, Heymans:2021}, the degeneracy is not observed in our analysis, and there is almost no constraint on $\Omega_{\rm m0}$.
+This is due to the fact that the sensitivity of matter power spectrum to $\Omega_{\rm m0}$ significantly decreases at high redshifts.

 Fig.~\ref{fig:cosmological_constraints_compilation} compares $\sigma_8$ constraints from our high-$z$ study with those from low-$z$ studies in the literature.
 Our constraint on $f\sigma_8(z)$ is derived by converting our constraints on $(\Omega_{{\rm m}0}, \sigma_8)$ into $f\sigma_8(z)$, where $f=-{\rm d} \ln D(z)/{\rm d} (1+z)$ is the logarithmic growth rate and $\sigma_8(z)=\sigma_8D(z)/D(0)$ is the linear matter fluctuation at redshift $z$.
-Our constraints on both $\sigma_8$ and $f\sigma_8(z)$ are roughly consistent with Planck results \cite{PlanckCosmology2018}, while our constraints are lower than the \planck cosmology slightly over the $1\sigma$ levels.
+Our constraints on both $\sigma_8$ and $f\sigma_8(z)$ are roughly consistent with constraints computed from the Planck 2018 TT,TE,EE+lowE+lensing result \cite{PlanckCosmology2018}, while our constraints are lower than the \planck cosmology at the $1.4\sigma$ level for both $\sigma_8$ and $f\sigma_8(z)$.
 Motivated by the potential deviations from the \planck constraints on $\Lambda$CDM cosmology we repeat the same analysis with the assumption that the time dependent dark energy is characterized by the equation-of-state parameter $w(a)=w_0+(1-a)w_a$.
 We find that again our constraint is consistent with the \planck cosmology.